-We promote a culture of human rights in the United States by providing religiously literate human rights education designed specifically for American Christian communities.
-Our pioneering programs empower participants with knowledge about the modern human rights movement, highlighting the contributions of Christian leaders, scholars, and activists.
-They foster understanding of the rich relationship between Christian beliefs and values and the ideal of universal human rights.
-They challenge Christian communities to put their understanding into action by doing justice and defending human rights in their own neighborhoods and beyond.
+Highlighting the contributions of Christian thought and leadership to the modern human rights movement, our programs underscore the rich relationship between Christian beliefs and values and the ideal of universal human rights.
+They introduce participants to the international law and institutions that serve as human rights safeguards.
+Our courses prepare and challenge communities to put their understanding into action by standing up for human rights in their own neighborhoods and beyond.

-We forge relationships and foster collaboration between Christian congregations and professional human rights organizations, serving as a liaison and cultural translator between Christian and human rights communities.
+We forge relationships and foster collaboration between Christian congregations and human rights organizations.
+Recognizing the value of working together across boundaries, we seek to bridge the gap between Christian and human rights communities.
 We pursue alliances with diverse religious, interfaith, and secular movements for justice and human rights.

-We marshal the cultural, spiritual, and intellectual resources of the Christian tradition to advocate with a prophetic voice for justice and human rights for all.
-Our advocacy efforts focus on the laws, policies, and practices of the United States, based on the conviction that the U.S. must faithfully strive for greater realization of human rights at home if it is to speak with integrity to broader human rights concerns in the world beyond its borders.
+We marshal the cultural, spiritual and intellectual resources of the Christian tradition to advocate with a prophetic voice for justice and human rights for all.
+Our advocacy efforts focus on the laws, policies, and practices of the United States, based on the conviction that the U.S. must strive for greater realization of human rights at home if it is to become “a more perfect union” and speak with integrity to broader human rights concerns in the world beyond its borders.

 Human Rights Here at Home